Creating and running container images

 # wait for `Build complete`

-unzip /project/def-sponsor00/shared/paraview.zip data/sineEnvelope.nc # unpack some sample data
+unzip /project/def-sponsor00/shared/paraview.zip -d ~ data/sineEnvelope.nc # extract sample data into ~/data

 On your laptop, set up SSH port forwarding to this compute node and port: